✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Claude API Rate Limiting and Cost Controls #

-Self-healing adds Claude API costs to your workflow operations.
-Monitor and control these costs.
+Self-healing adds Anthropic API costs to your workflow operations.
+I monitor and control these costs.

 Cost Estimates (Claude 3.5 Sonnet, May 2026):